Saturday, May 6, 2017

-The promotion of tranquility in our world is a fight that takes place daily.
-However, human beings have the inherent tendency to act contrary to the principles of peace by provoking other people to anger and despair.
+The promotion of peace in our world is a fight that takes place daily.
+However, human beings have the inherent tendency to act contrary to such principles by provoking other people to anger and despair.
 As a result of our fallen nature, Jesus Christ became incarnate so that He could enter into this world to make the perfect, final propitiatory sacrifice to God for our salvation.
 Because of the sacrificial work of His only begotten Son, God has appointed members of His church to be ambassadors to spread the good news, followed by repentance and a life of holiness.
 Some plant the seeds of conversion; others water to provide spiritual nourishment for weak souls.
 God is the One causes the growth on the foundation of the Christian religion, which is Jesus Christ.
-The reflection question that we need to pose to ourselves is, "What measures can we take to promote peace in our world?"
 We can promote peace in this world by spreading the message of salvation to the lost and by revealing clemency to those who wrong us.

 Giving others an understanding of the character of the Lord Jesus Christ will stimulate their knowledge of Him as being the Prince of Peace.
 Christ taught us to love our neighbors as ourselves.
 He has also instructed Christians to love their enemies.
 We have been called to love the Lord our God with all of our mind and all our heart.
 We should emulate His example on the Cross by giving up ourselves for other people who are in need.
 When we serve others, we are also serving Jesus Christ.
 The foundation of peace is mercy.
 The two concepts are inseparable.
 They presuppose the existence of each other.
 Peace and mercy spring forth from the fountain of love.
 In order to promote tranquility, we must always find ways to become reconciled as much as can possibly be done.
 We promote peace by preaching the gospel because its heart pumps on the Blood of Peace.